 The draft ordinance includes several siting and design criteria, as well.
 The ordinance would require a four-foot setback from side and rear property lines, and a ten-foot setback from a street side property line.
 A THOW must be located behind the existing single-family dwelling to minimize aesthetic impacts and maintain community character.
+Mechanical equipment is not allowed to be located on a roof of a THOW, and rooftop decks are also prohibited to minimize visual impacts and avoid privacy issues.
 The THOW must be parked on a surface paved with asphalt, concrete, or approved alternate materials such as pavers.
 With regards to utilities, a THOW must connect to City water and sewer service, but may be "off grid" for electrical and natural gas service.
 When a unit proposes to be "off grid," the applicant must demonstrate that the means of heating and electrical power for the unit meet the requirements of the California Energy Code.
 For example, the off-grid system must show that it can maintain a comfortable temperature for the occupants, adequately ventilate the unit, and meet the energy requirements for the building envelope.
 These standards shall be provided with a building permit application and will be approved ministerially by the Building Official.